 It’s in the post-elimination moments where Reyna’s playstyle matters most.
 Do you go for the Overheal and keep pushing the pace, or do you grab a Soul Orb from your enemy’s corpse and back away while invulnerable?
 Every situation varies, but with experience, you’ll get to know which option is best.

 How to play as Reyna

-As Reyna, the majority of your kit won’t come alive unless you’re fragging out.
+Although Patch 2.03 brought significant nerfs, when playing Reyna the majority of your kit won’t come alive unless you’re fragging out.
 Playing extremely passive on attack won’t benefit you or the team.
 To reach your full potential with the Agent, try to position yourself at the front of any big pushes or branch out for a flank when possible.

 If you’re leading the charge, you can play off the back of allied smokes and stuns, or even cast your own blinding eye which will ‘Nearsight’ any enemies looking directly at it.
 After your first pick, try to assess the area.
 If more enemies are close by, turn invulnerable, and get back to the safety of your team.
 If you’re flanking and want to continue applying pressure, overheal, and repeat the process.